janEntikan/panda3d-docs/programming/gui/directgui/index.rst

    altogether (this is commonly done when you have specified your own geom object with the ``geom`` keyword).

-   The overall size of the DirectGui object is controlled with the ``frameSize`` keyword.
+   The overall size of the DirectGui object is controlled with the ``frame_size`` keyword.
 This is a four-tuple of floating-point numbers of the form (left, right, bottom, top), which specifies the bounding box region of the DirectGui object.
 That is, the lower-left corner will be at position (left, 0, bottom), and the upper-right will be at (right, 0, top).
 Note that these values represent coordinates from the origin of the frame.
-Setting the frameSize to (-0.1, 0.1, -0.1, 0.1), for instance, will create a box, 0.2 units wide and 0.2 units in height, with 0,0 being the center of the frame located at ``pos`` on the screen.
+Setting the frame_size to (-0.1, 0.1, -0.1, 0.1), for instance, will create a box, 0.2 units wide and 0.2 units in height, with 0,0 being the center of the frame located at ``pos`` on the screen.

-   The ``frameSize`` keyword is optional.
-If you omit it, the default frameSize is computed based on the bounding box of the text, geom, and/or image that you have specified.
+   The ``frame_size`` keyword is optional.
+If you omit it, the default frame_size is computed based on the bounding box of the text, geom, and/or image that you have specified.